lmorg/murex/docs/user-guide/rosetta-stone.md

 # Rosetta Stone - User Guide

-> A tabulated list of Bashism's and their equivalent _murex_ syntax
+> A tabulated list of Bashism's and their equivalent Murex syntax

-Below is a reference table of common Bash code and how it could be written in _murex_.
+Below is a reference table of common Bash code and how it could be written in Murex.

-It is also recommended that you read the language [tour](../GUIDE.quick-start.md) if you want to learn more about shell scripting in _murex_.
+It is also recommended that you read the language [tour](../GUIDE.quick-start.md) if you want to learn more about shell scripting in Murex.

 | Description   | Bash          | Murex  |
 |---------------|---------------|--------|